21 Lessons From Jesse Livermore: From Dirt to Riches to Suicide

 These stocks lead the market as a whole, and the indexes that track the market as a whole are heavily weighted by these market leaders.

-Jesse is saying that if the leading stocks are under-performing then you are not going to make any money by investing in the overall market through an index or ETF.
+Jesse is saying that if the leading stocks are currently under-performing then you are unlikely to make any money by investing in the overall market through an index fund or ETF or by trying to pick individual stocks to outperform those market leaders.

 19. The leaders of today may not be the leaders of two years from now.